jdenen/mobilify/README.md

 #### Example

 You're testing a responsive page with a link to your registration form.
 But you can only identify the link with XPath, and the XPath changes between your desktop-sized application and your mobile-sized application.
-You could:

-* Call two different methods in two different specs, each pointing to its own XPath
-* Call two different methods in one spec, using logic to determine the call correctly
-* Call the same method in one spec and Mobilify the page object for mobile testing

 ```ruby
 # spec/page.rb